-But many riders — including big displacement cruiser riders — know they don’t need the road presence of a Road King or the arm-wrenching torque of an M109R for a 5-mile jaunt to work, a blast in the hills, or a cruise to a cafe.
+But many riders — including big displacement cruiser riders — know they don’t need the road presence of a Road King or the arm-wrenching torque of an M109R for a 5-mile jaunt to work, a blast in the hills, or a cruise to a diner to meet friends for a snack.
 That’s more the Bolt’s domain.
 It’s an “easy” bike for which — gasp — you may not even don your full leather race suit.

 Yes, the Yamaha Bolt only has a five-speed transmission.
 But there’s enough torque all through the usable parts of the rev range that you can easily pass a car at 50-70 mph (80-110 km/h) in top gear without looking for another gear.